-Are you a current electric cooperative employee within 5 years of retirement?
+Are you a current electric cooperative employee planning for retirement?
 Are you a former electric cooperative employee that has already retired?
 Are you trying to find answers to retirement questions that you never got while attending retirement seminars at your co-op?
 I've been there and done that too.
+Need help deciding whether you should take the lump sum or annuity option from your R&S Plan?
 You're in the right place.
 I can help you!

-80/20 Financial Services is an Independent Registered Investment Advisor (RIA) registered in the state of Missouri (CRD# 300772).
-Being independent allows us to work exclusively for YOU.
+80/20 Financial Services is an Independent Registered Investment Advisor (RIA) registered in the state of Missouri (CRD# 300772) with the ability to work with clients in any state.

 There are different types of "financial advisors".
 We recommend you work with an Registered Investment Advisor (RIA).
 It doesn't have to be us.
 Read more about the different types of advisors here.

-Our specialty is retirement planning for electric cooperative employees within 5 years of retirement or already retired.
+Our specialty is retirement planning for Electric Cooperative Employees planning for retirement or already retired.

-*We will also work with the families of cooperative employees.
+*We will also offer pre-retirement planning and we will work with the families of cooperative employees.

 Our mission is to make sure you have a plan for retirement.